 This project goes over the instructions on how you can dig your own shallow hand pump water well using simple tools and save a lot of money.

-The first step is to dig a hole for the well casing.
-The tools you need to dig the hole are six inch post hole auger, three quarter inch extension pipe with coupling at the end and couple of wrenches.
+The next step is to dig a hole for the well casing.
+The tools you need to dig the hole are six-inch post-hole auger, three quarter inch extension pipe with coupling at the end, and a couple of wrenches.

-Once the bottom is reached, we pull out the auger and remove the basket from the handle and insert one of the extension using the pipe wrench.
+Once the bottom is reached, we pull out the auger and remove the basket from the handle and insert one of the extensions using the pipe wrench.

 The next part is getting the casing down the hole.
-For the casing we are using a cheap and readily available six inch PVC sewer pipe.
+For the casing, we are using a cheap and readily available six-inch PVC sewer pipe.
 We use a rasp to smoothen the end of the pipe so that it fits a cap.
-A round piece of PVC flat stock is bolted and glued on top of the cap using a PVC glue.
+A round piece of PVC flat stock is bolted and glued on top of the cap using PVC glue.
 This becomes the mounting base for the pitcher pump.

 We are gonna find out how far down that water is by dropping a string with a bolt tied to it to the very bottom.

-The final step is to install the pitcher pump and prime it by add some water.
+The final step is to install the pitcher pump and prime it by adding some water.
 The top cap is installed on the casing opening and the pump is bolted to the top of the cap.
-Priming the pump simply entails pouring a little water in that top basin.
+Priming the pump simply entails pouring a little water into that top basin.